 Shipping Container Homes: Eco-Friendly Living in a Box

-How are shipping container homes constructed?
+How are shipping container homes eco-friendly?

 What are the benefits of living in a container home?